 No one of those dared to wish death while they can do so to make people think that Prophet Muhammad is a liar but the astonishing fact that none of them did.

 Also the Prophet, peace and blessings be upon him, told about so many future matters with comprehensive and accurate descriptions and it occurred exactly as he had told.
-Those matters are impossible to know by a regular person unless by revelation from God Almighty who knows the unseen.
+Those matters are impossible to know by a normal person unless by revelation from God Almighty Who knows the unseen.
 This is to assure people that Mohammad is a true prophet.
 Here are some examples:

-He said: "You will conquer Egypt...” and this is what happened after five years of his death.
+He said: "You will conquer Egypt...” and this happened five years after he died.

-He told his daughter Fatima that she will be the first member of his family to follow him after his death.
+He told his daughter Fatima that she will be the first member of his family to die after his death.
 Fatima passed away after six months of his death and she was the first member of his family to follow him.

-He told one of his companion that he will wear the bracelets of Khosrow (King of the Persians) indicating that Muslims will seized Persian empire and this what happened after many years of his death exactly as he told.
+He told one of his companion that he will wear the bracelets of Khosrow (King of the Persians) indicating that Muslims will seize the Persian empire and this happened many years after his death exactly as he told.

 3- Allah supported Prophet Mohammad by many signs and miracles to prove his prophethood.
 As an example Allah said: